Could Eating Leafy Greens Every Day Keep Heart Disease Away? - NewsBreak

 Could Eating Leafy Greens Every Day Keep Heart Disease Away?

 Become a member to unlock this story and receive other great perks. *Outside memberships are billed annually.
 It’s no secret that veggies are a healthy food group.
-Plenty of research exists touting the benefits of increasing your daily vegetable intake, and getting the right amount can help you age more gracefully, fight inflammation and see your overall health improve.
-But there might be even bigger benefits to adding more plants onto your plate, especially when it comes to your risk for heart disease.www.cleaneatingmag.com
+Plenty of research exists touting the benefits of increasing your daily vegetable intake, and getting the right amount can help you fight inflammation and see your overall health improve.
+But there might be even bigger benefits to adding more plants onto your plate, especially when it comes to your risk for heart disease.www.womensrunning.com

 Comments / 0